toriancrane/chargebee-lambda-integration/index.markdown

         <p align="center"><img src="img/lambda-create-function-name.png" alt="Lambda Create Function Name image" width="90%" height="90%"></p>
         <br>

         c.
-Click the `Change default execution role` and ensure that the default option of `Create a new role with basic Lambda permissions` is selected.
+Click the `Change default execution role` and select `Use an existing role`.
+In the **Existing Role** dropwdown, select the IAM role you created in the previous step.
 Then click the `Create function` button at the bottom right hand side of the page.

         <p align="center"><img src="img/lambda-create-function-final.png" alt="Lambda Create Function Button image" width="90%" height="90%"></p>
         <br>